Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Seek Mentoring: Find someone to mentor you who can offer assistance, suggestions, collaborations or suggest ways to improve.
+- Look for Mentoring: Find someone to mentor you who can offer assistance, suggestions, collaborations, or point out areas to improve.

 Negativity

-Negativity has no place in any workplace.
-It makes employees feel uncomfortable, which makes communications difficult and hinders the growth of opportunities.
-Apart from damaging relationships with supervisors and colleagues, it could result in a the professional stagnation.
+Negativity isn’t a part of any workplace.
+It causes people to feel uncomfortable and makes communications difficult and hinders the growth of opportunities.
+In addition, it can cause problems with colleagues and supervisors, it could result in a professional stalling.

 Strategies for Refocusing Negativity